GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Experimental Setup and Results

-Blue Whale D-Calls are challenging to classify due to their sparsity and annotator variability, yet offer demographic value by aiding female population estimates \cite{7}.
-We use the Kerguelen 2015, Casey 2017, and Balleny Islands 2015 datasets from the Antarctic Blue and Fin Whale Acoustic Trends Project Annotated Library as hold-out test sets \cite{3}.
-These vary in positive sample counts—Kerguelen 2015: 1180, Casey 2017: 553, Balleny Islands 2015: 47—and in supporting training data (two, one, and zero years respectively).
-This spread in annotation density and training support tests GetNetUPAM’s blocked site-year generalization in Section~\ref{GetNet}.
+Blue Whale D‑calls are sparse and inconsistently annotated, yet remain demographically important for estimating female abundance \cite{Miller2022}.
+We use Kerguelen~2015, Casey~2017, and Balleny Islands~2015 from the ATBFL \cite{Miller2021} as held‑out test sets, spanning a wide range of positive samples (1180, 553, and 47) and differing levels of supporting training data (two, one, and zero years).
+This variation provides a natural gradient for evaluating GetNetUPAM’s blocked site‑year generalization (Section~\ref{GetNet}) WRT positive class availability.

-Elephant Islands 2013 \cite{3} was discarded due to inconsistencies between its introductory paper and annotator notes, especially in FM call labelling.
-Removing it improved results on other datasets.
-Elephant Islands 2014, while considered for generalization testing, was excluded from testing to avoid bias but included in training.
-This selective inclusion mirrors our control of training/test leakage in the hierarchical nested CV.
+Elephant Islands~2013 \cite{Miller2021} was removed due to inconsistencies between its documentation and annotator notes, especially in FM‑call labeling.
+Elephant Islands~2014 was included for training but excluded from testing to avoid bias, mirroring our control of training/test leakage in the hierarchical nested CV.